orkes-io/docs/docs/getting-started/adding-wait-conditions.md

 <div className="row">
 <div className="col col--4">

-1. In your current workflow, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task.
+1. In the same workflow from before, add a [Wait](/content/reference-docs/operators/wait) task before the SMS task
-2. You can configure the wait task parameters to wait for 10 mins.
+2. We can configure the wait task parameters to wait for 30 seconds
-3. Run workflow directly from the UI using the Run Workflow button.
+3. Run workflow directly from the UI using the Run Workflow button

 </div>
 <div className="col">